oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 FreeXL is an open source library to extract valid data from within an Excel (.xls) spreadsheet.

-**URL**
+**More Information**

 https://www.gaia-gis.it/fossil/freexl/index